Applying for undergraduate study at Lancaster

 If you are applying for Medicine and Surgery, or if one of the universities that you are applying to is Oxford or Cambridge, then you will need to submit your completed UCAS application by 15 October.

-For all other courses at Lancaster University, the UCAS equal consideration deadline has been extended to 6pm (18:00) on Friday 29 January 2021.
+For all other courses at Lancaster University, the UCAS equal consideration deadline is 6pm (18:00) on Wednesday 26 January 2022.
 After this point, we will still accept applications for the majority of courses, but some may close to new applications, so please check the UCAS course search first.

 The final application deadline is 30 June.
 Applications received by UCAS after 30 June are automatically entered into Clearing.